nikhilbontha/daily_shop/README.md

 ### GUI (MongoDB Compass) - per-collection export/import

-1. Open MongoDB Compass and connect to your local instance (mongodb://localhost:27017).
-2. For each collection:
-   - Click the collection → `Export Collection` → select `JSON` and save.
+1. If you still have a local MongoDB copy you want to migrate, export collections from your local instance using Compass or mongodump, then import into Atlas.
+Prefer using the CLI tools (`mongodump` / `mongorestore`) for full-database copies; the GUI per-collection export/import is fine for small datasets.

-3. Connect Compass to your Atlas cluster (use the connection string from Atlas, URL-encode the password).
+2. Connect Compass to your Atlas cluster (use the connection string from Atlas, URL-encode the password) and import the JSON files or use `mongorestore` to push the dump to Atlas.
-4. In Compass, create the target database name (if needed), then `Add Data` → `Import File` and pick the JSON file.

 ### After migration